 - Docker Image

 The formats available are designed for portability as well as minimal infrastructure requirements to run the node.
 The image/package is lightweight and can utilize a number of package management softwares to take advantage of auto-scaling and load-balancing in a Kubernetes environment.
-The “Configuration” is the instruction which establishes the connectivity between the Groundplex (runtime) and the Control Plane (Design Surface) and is discussed next.
+The “Configuration” is the instruction that establishes the connectivity between the Groundplex (runtime) and the Control Plane (Design Surface) and is discussed next.

 The SnapLogic Platform is an iPaaS running in the cloud and will require always-on connectivity as it retrieves the latest instruction metadata required for execution.